Peoplelytics

 • Scores below 0 or in the negative range suggest significant dissatisfaction among employees and raise red flags for organizational health

-On the other hand, higher industry benchmarks may signal strengths that can be leveraged to maintain a competitive edge.
+On the other hand, higher industry benchmarks may signal strengths that can be leveraged to maintain a competitive edge, such as in recruitment strategies to acquire better talent.
 By leveraging benchmark scores for performance, companies can identify opportunities for growth and development, ultimately fostering a positive work environment and driving organizational success.

 Measuring Your eNPS Score